HkFromMY/full-mint-website/README.md

 # This project is a NFT Minting website

-For the dependencies required, please check the package.json
+For the dependencies required, please check the package.json and `npm install`.

 ### How to set up the project
 1. Set up `.env` file as referred to the `.env.example` file in the repository.